kferris10/Ch2-One-Way-Anova-p2/index.md

 Is the equal variance assumption met for the ACT data?

-1. Yes - there are noticeable patterns in the plots
+1. Yes - there is a fan shape or another type of noticeable pattern in the plots
-2. No - there are no noticeable patterns in the plots
+2. No - there are no fan shapes or other noticeable patterns in the plots
-3. _Yes - there are no noticable patterns in the plots_
+3. _Yes - there are no fan shapes or other noticable patterns in the plots_
-4. No - there are noticeable patterns in the plots
+4. No - there is a fan shape or another type of noticeable pattern in the plots

 *** .hint
 If there is a U-shape or fanning in the Residuals vs Fitted values plot **or** a constant upward/downward trend in the Scale-Location plot, the equal variance assumption is violated.